shriram/racket-embed-images-in-source-text/README.md

 # Extensions

 This [packer](image-pack-unpack.rkt) produces single-line output.
 This has the virtue of not producing a large block of text, at the cost of making extremely wide lines.
-This was an intentional decision, but it could cause some problems in some contexts.
-It would be nice to extend the packer take more flags that let the user determine whether they want a wide or tall packed text.
+This was an intentional decision, but it could cause problems in some contexts.
+It would be nice to extend the packer to take flags that let the user determine whether they want wide or tall packed text.

 There is nothing *image*-specific about this.
 It could embed *any* binary datum.
 This particular pack/unpack duo is image-centric: images have a height and width, and this is recorded in the byte-string.